CFD Trading Tutorial & Tips

 The trend is your true friend.
 Don’t be in a rush to close a successful trade, and let your profits run.
 Statistically, you will not win more than 50-60% of all your trades.
 If you are not a scalper you don’t need more than a 50% winning ratio.
 What you need is some of these 50% winning trades to be able to generate huge profits.

 Even professional traders do not win all the time.
 Throughout the year, they make most of their money during the best 3-4 months.
 In these 3-4 months, they run their profits and generate their whole annual income.
 During the other 8-9 months, they simply try not to lose money.
-You never know which of the 12 months will be your true winners, therefore, you must keep your risk low in order to stay alive until the good months arrive.
+You never know which of the 12 months will be your true winners, therefore, you must keep your risk low to stay alive until the good months arrive.

 (7) Keep a Clear and Detailed Record of your CFD Trades